 While driving a shiny new car might be exciting, shopping for one most certainly is not.
 A 2014 survey by Edmunds.com found people rate car shopping as more stressful than planning for a wedding.
 More recent studies show consumers would rather be stuck in an elevator than visit a car dealership.
-It’s the “unknown factor” that scares so many: people don’t always know if they are picking the right vehicle if the dealership is being truthful, and whether or not they are getting the best deal.
+It’s the “unknown factor” that scares so many: people don’t always know how to pick a car and if the dealership is being truthful or not, as well they are getting the best deal.

 Below we outline a simple but effective strategy for car shopping.
 It’s an Always and Never list of best practices to make the buying process easier.
 We want you to feel relieved, not stressed when you finally say “I do” to that new vehicle.

 By: Carl Anthony of Automoblog for Turtle Wax